Why HybridOps?

 | DR standby cost | Always-on cloud spend | On-prem primary, cloud on demand | Varies — often always-on or skipped |

-| Execution model | Cloud provider automation | Contract → Driver → Pack → Evidence | Ad-hoc Terraform / Ansible |
+| Execution model | Cloud provider automation | Contract → Driver → Profile → Pack → Run record | Ad-hoc Terraform / Ansible |

-| Drift protection | Provider-managed state | Versioned module contracts | Manual state management |
+| Drift protection | Provider-managed state | Versioned module contracts + profile guardrails | Manual state management |

-| Evidence output | Cloud audit logs (partial) | Signed evidence envelopes per run | Manual documentation required |
+| Operational records | Cloud logs plus manual interpretation | Structured run records per execution | Manual documentation required |

-| DR rehearsal | Varies by provider | Rehearsed blueprint with evidence | Manual runbooks, rarely rehearsed |
+| DR rehearsal | Varies by provider | Rehearsed blueprint with verification records | Manual runbooks, rarely rehearsed |

 | IPAM integration | Cloud-native only | NetBox authoritative, synced on deploy | External tool, manual sync |

-| Compliance readiness | Screenshots + cloud logs | Structured evidence bundle | Manual assembly required |
+| Compliance readiness | Screenshots + cloud logs | Reviewable run path with structured records | Manual assembly required |